risingwavelabs/risingwave-docs-legacy/docs/rw-integration-summary.md

 If you wish to receive notifications when a connector or integration is available, you can click the small bell icon to enter your email address.

+For tools or integrations that you would like to use but are not listed in the tables below, you can [submit a feature request](https://github.com/risingwavelabs/risingwave/issues/new?assignees=&labels=type%2Ffeature&template=feature_request.yml), or let us know in the Slack workspace.

 ## Message brokers or streaming services